Japanese hip-hop: Japanese hip hop dance scene

+Before hip-hop became popular in Japan, it was predated by soul dancing.
+The hip hop dance scene in Japan was influenced by the movies Flashdance, Wild Style, and Beat Street, as well as the New York hip hop scene and Lalah Hathaway's "Baby Don't Cry" music video.

-This attracted many Japanese people to NY to see this style of dancing for themselves.
-In addition in 1992 the form of street dancing known as "house" emerged from the influence of music videos as well.
-It took very well to the culture in Japan and is now well known.
-Wood discusses in his writing "Yellow Negro" the influence that race plays on the club scene and the type of dancing and music played in Japan depends on the racial composition of its guests.
-The club scene is a very important scene for the Japanese people to be able to express hip hop in a visual way that stretches across all barriers regardless of language.
+This attracted many Japanese people to New York to see this style of dancing for themselves.
+In 1992, the form of street dancing known as "house" emerged from the influence of music videos.
+In "Yellow Negro", Wood discusses the influence that race plays on the club scene; the type of dancing and music played in Japan depends on the racial composition of its guests.

 Language

 Initially language was a barrier for hip-hop in Japan.
 Rappers only rapped in English because it was believed that the differences between English and Japanese would make it impossible to rap in Japanese.
 Unlike English, the Japanese language ends phrases in auxiliary verbs.
 Whereas English ends in verbs or nouns, which are extremely common, Japanese rappers were limited by the small number of grammatically correct possibilities for ending a phrase.
 Japanese also lacks the stresses on certain syllables that provide flow to English rapping.
 Even traditional Japanese poetry was based on the numbers of syllables present, unlike English poetry, which was based on the stresses in a line.
 Most Japanese lyrical music was also formulated using textual repetition, not relying on the flow of the words.

 The Japanese also have many ways of indicating class distinctions.
 English is seen as more direct, one far more suited to the tough quality presented in hip-hop.
 Eventually, artists began translating music from English to Japanese and performing those direct translations, often leaving the bridge of the song in English to keep the catchiness of the rhymes and flow.
 Slowly, with the increase in popularity of rap in Japan, more rappers began using Japanese.
 Rappers added stressed syllables to their music, altering the natural flow of the language to fit into traditional hip-hop.
 American injections were also used in raps to help the flow of the music and often homonyms were placed in raps, which appealed both to the global English-speaking audience and to Japanese speakers, who often would understand the double meanings intended.
 Japanese was found to allow subtle put downs in raps, which appealed to many audiences.